Deltras F.C.

-Deltras Football Club is an Indonesian football club based in Sidoarjo, East Java, Indonesia.
-They play in Liga 2.
+Delta Raya Sidoarjo Football Club or Deltras FC is an Indonesian professional football club based in Sidoarjo, East Java.
+They play in the Championship.
 The club's home stadium is the Gelora Delta Stadium.

 History

 Founded in 1989 by a businessman named H.M.
-Mislan as Gelora Dewata '89 with home base in Bali, they moved to Sidoarjo in 2001 and changed their name to Gelora Putra Delta after playing some matches in the early 2001–2002 season.
+Mislan as PS Gelora Dewata 89 with home base in Bali, they moved to Sidoarjo in 2001 and changed their name to Gelora Putra Delta after playing some matches in the early 2001–2002 season.
 Some time later, still in 2001, the club renamed as Deltras, an acronym to Delta Putra Sidoarjo.

 In 2003, the ownership status of the club changed from HM Mislan to the Government of Sidoarjo Regency, making Deltras another official football club of Sidoarjo after Persida Sidoarjo.
 In 2011, after the club's financial problem during the 2010–2011 season, the Government of Sidoarjo Regency established PT Delta Raya Sidoarjo, a limited liability firm owning Deltras Sidoarjo to fully professionalize the club's management.

 The establishment of the firm in 2011 brought a great deal of change to the club.
-In late 2011, the club's management decided to change the club's name from Deltras Sidoarjo, to Deltras F.C.
-The term "Putra" in Deltra Putra Sidoarjo which means "Son" was changed to "Raya" which means "Great" or "Large".
+In late 2011, the club's management decided to change the club's name from Deltras Sidoarjo to Deltras Football Club.
+The term Putra in Deltra Putra Sidoarjo which means 'boys' was changed to Raya which means 'great'.